edosrecki/terraform-google-dataflow-pubsub-to-bigquery/README.md

 # Terraform Dataflow Pub/Sub to BigQuery Module

-Deploy various types of Pub/Sub to BigQuery Dataflow pipeline templates, either ones [provided by Google](https://cloud.google.com/dataflow/docs/guides/templates/provided-streaming), or custom ones.
+Deploy various types of **Pub/Sub to BigQuery Dataflow** pipeline templates, either ones [provided by Google](https://cloud.google.com/dataflow/docs/guides/templates/provided-streaming), or custom ones, together with the other required Google Cloud resources needed for the pipeline execution.

-It supports both classic and flex Dataflow templates, and it can deploy multiple jobs in parallel, so that you can first migrate to a new job version before draining the old pipeline.
+It supports both **classic and flex Dataflow templates**, and it can deploy multiple jobs in parallel, so that you can migrate to a new job version before draining the old pipeline.
 For each job you can specify additional parameters which you can use in your pipeline code.

-This module can deploy additional resources needed for the pipeline, e.g. service account and necessary roles, Pub/Sub topic, topic schema, and subscription, Storage bucket for Dataflow job temporary files, BigQuery dataset and table for output records, Storage bucekt for failed reords, BigQuery dataset and table for failed records, and Pub/Sub topic and subscription for failed records.
+This module can **deploy additional resources** needed for the pipeline run, e.g. service account and necessary roles, Pub/Sub topic, topic schema, and subscription, Storage bucket for Dataflow job temporary files, BigQuery dataset and table for output records, Storage bucket for failed reords, BigQuery dataset and table for failed records, and Pub/Sub topic and subscription for failed records.

-Based on the implementation of the pipeline that you want to deploy, you can opt in to deployment of different resources by using `use_*` inputs.
+Based on the implementation of the pipeline that you want to deploy, you can opt in to deployment of different resources by using **`use_*`** inputs.
 For example, if your pipeline is writing failed records to a Pub/Sub topic, you can set `use_errors_topic = true`.

-Additional resources needed for the pipeline execution are created by default, but you can opt out of their deployment with `create_*` inputs.
+Additional resources needed for the pipeline execution are created by default, but you can opt out of their deployment with **`create_*`** inputs.
 For example, if you already manage the service account for the job outside of this module, you can set `create_service_account = false`.

 ## Usage